 Are you ready to hit the road?
-After a year of staying home, we are itching to head out on a road trip!
+After a year or more of staying home, we are itching to head out on a road trip!
 Whether it’s with your besties or a car full of kids, these cross-country road trip essentials ensure you’ll have everything you need to have a safe, fun road trip.
 From supplies to tech, entertainment to snacks, having a fantastic road trip just takes a little planning.
 Here’s what to pack for a road trip so you’re prepared for any emergency, and to have the best time.

 This list of 75+ road trip essentials is long- but don’t worry- at end of this post, you can download a free Checklist of Road Trip Essentials!